Series on the decolonisation of aid

-KUNO, Partos, and The Institute of Social Studies (ISS) we take one step back and approach the discussion in a series of talks.
-Step by step, we highlight an aspect of this debate.
-We ask two experts to engage in a conversation with one another to explore the controversies and perhaps find some common grounds.
+With KUNO, Partos, and The Institute of Social Studies (ISS) we took one step back and approached the discussion in a series of talks.
+Step by step, we highlighted an aspect of this debate.
+We asked two experts to engage in a conversation with one another to explore the controversies and perhaps find some common grounds.

-In the series of dialogies we address the following perspectives:
+In the series of dialogues we addressed the following perspectives:

-- Dr. Arua Oko Omaka, Fellow at the Alex Ekwueme Federal University, Nigeria.
+- Arua Oko Omaka, fellow at the Alex Ekwueme Federal University, Nigeria.

-- Prof. Bertrand Taithe, professor History of Humanitarian Aid Manchester University.
+- Bertrand Taithe, professor History of Humanitarian Aid Manchester University.